How can I be a better magician? Pt. 5 – 6 steps to create your first show

 Don’t forget to look at other aspects as well in terms of whether you want to be doing your magic close up, parlour or stage.
-Maybe all three, but for now, just keep practicing and performing where you can!
+Maybe all three, but for now, just keep practising and performing where you can!

 2. Create your performing character/persona

-“Magicians are actors who play only one role”
+“Magicians are actors who play only one role.”

 Unlike other actors though, we get to create our role; so take some time to think about what kind of character you want to be when performing.
 You can be very similar to your real self, or you can go way out into the deep end and create an entirely new persona, with different mannerisms, movements and opinions to yourself.

 Both are incredibly effective, but only you will know what character will work best for you.
 Again, don’t feel you have to be locked into one style, feel free to change and experiment!